misterworker/Rewards/README.md

 ```

 ## Setup cron jobs
 Your job should now run at UTC+0 at 1am (9am in Singapore).
-It typically takes 10 to 15 minutes for the process to complete.
+It typically takes 2 to 3 minutes for the process to complete.
+(Longer if you have a shit VM)
 ```bash
 sudo apt update
 sudo apt install cron